arunike/arunike.github.io/README.md

 # Richie Zhou's Portfolio

 A modern, interactive portfolio website showcasing my software engineering projects, skills, and professional journey.

+Built with:
-Built with React and featuring smooth animations, scroll-based interactions, and a clean, contemporary design.
+- JavaScript with React and featuring smooth animations, scroll-based interactions, and a clean, contemporary design.

 ## 🌟 Features

-- **Dynamic Home Section** - Eye-catching animated Home with cycling project images
+- **Dynamic Home Section** - Eye-catching animated Home with video.
-- **Interactive Navigation** - Smooth scrolling with a floating section navigator
+- **Interactive Navigation** - Smooth scrolling with a floating section navigator.
+- **Individual section components** - Modular React components for each section of the portfolio.
-- **Featured Projects Showcase** - Scroll-triggered animations displaying key projects
+- **Featured Projects Showcase** - Scroll-triggered animations displaying key projects.
+- **Course Taken Page** - Dedicated section for courses taken at university and included reviews for each course.
-- **Services & Expertise** - Highlighting backend, frontend, data engineering, and DevOps skills
+- **Services & Expertise** - Highlighting backend, frontend, and DevOps skills.
-- **Skills Timeline** - Visual representation of technical skills and professional journey
+- **Skills Timeline** - Visual representation of technical skills and professional journey.
-- **Contact Form** - Interactive form for project inquiries and collaboration
+- **Contact Form** - Interactive form for project inquiries and collaboration.
-- **Responsive Design** - Optimized for desktop and mobile viewing
+- **Responsive Design** - Optimized for desktop and mobile viewing.
-- **Smooth Animations** - GSAP-powered scroll animations and transitions
+- **Smooth Animations** - GSAP-powered scroll animations and transitions.

 ## 🚀 Getting Started